DamianPala/pyrepogen/README.md

 ### Cloud feature

 Repoassist has integrated a simple cloud manager for easy and convenient storage a generated source and binary distribution package on the cloud server.
 Generated files can be uploaded into a specified server using `ftp` connection and credentials from the `cloud_credentials.txt` file.
-It is recommended to not commit credentials file.
+It is recommended to not commit the credentials file.

 Cloud feature availability can be selected during repository generation process.
 This feature is optional.